 Adults use words as symbols for meaning in their lives.
 Children use play as their symbol for meaning.
 Play is a child’s way of making sense of their world.
 It is their language.
 Children are able to demonstrate through play what they’re not able to express verbally.

-By safely confronting their problems in the protected Play Therapy environment, children find creative solutions.
-Play Therapy allows children to change the way they think about, feel toward, and resolve their problems.
-Even the most troubling problems can be confronted in Play Therapy and lasting resolutions can be discovered, rehearsed, and adapted into the child’s life.
+By safely confronting their challenges in the protected Play Therapy environment, children find creative solutions.
+Play Therapy allows children to change the way they think about, feel toward, and resolve their challenges.
+Even the most troubling challenges can be confronted in Play Therapy and lasting resolutions can be discovered, rehearsed, and adapted into the child’s life.
 Play Therapy is powerfully healing.